 Katherine Beattie | Los Angeles

-The Hollywood mural features the 2008 alumna who is working to advocate for disability representation in media.
+The Hollywood mural features the 2008 alumna who advocates for disability representation in media.
 Katherine currently serves as a producer for CBS’s “NCIS” and is an active wheelchair athlete.

 Desmond Bane’s mural was unveiled in April.